Fuses & fuse holders

 ATO stands for "Automotive Technology Organization".

-This type of fuse is standardized in accordance with ISO 8820-3.
+This type of fuse is standardized according to ISO 8820-3.

 The advantage of this type of fuse is the small space requirement and the relatively wide contact blades, which ensure a secure contact in the plug and thus keep contact resistances and therefore the voltage drop in the vehicle electrical system low.